p3r7/test-export-wiki-js/authors/midouest/bitebeet.md

 Enter bytebeat expressions by typing on a connected keyboard. text will wrap automatically when the screen extents are reached.

-> scrolling is not yet implemented.
-The window can currently fit roughly 8 rows of 16 characters with the current font settings (128 characters).
+>  The window can fit 7 rows of 16 characters (112 characters).
+Scrolling is not supported.
 {.is-warning}

 ### keyboard controls